 - Place table/figure notes below table title and above the table.

 - Use ‘Chicago Manual Style 17th Edition’ citation

 - Citation writing model can be seen at the link (https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html)

 - There will be a writing fee given to the ones who contribute articles for this journal.

-You can also download the Author Guideline in here: PDF
+You can also download the Manuscript Template in here: PDF